Essential Program Information

 2) recruit applicants from these communities or individuals with a demonstrated interest in serving these communities, and

 We are successful in meeting our mission, as demonstrated by the following:

 - Coursework includes education on health disparities and the health issues faced by medically underserved communities.
 During their clinical year, all students spend at least one rotation in a clinic in a medically underserved area.

-- For three recent classes (2017-2019) 65.6% are from a medically underserved area, a disadvantaged background, and/or are from a ethnic or racial population that is under-represented in the PA profession.
+- For three current classes (2019-2021) 76.9% are from a medically underserved area, a disadvantaged background, and/or are from a ethnic or racial population that is under-represented in the PA profession.

-- Of the 334 alumni whose work information we have, 50.1% work in primary care.
-Of the 408 whose work address we have, 59.8% work in a medically underserved area.
-Over one quarter (25.4%) work at a federally-designated site that specifically serves medically underserved populations.
-Over half (52.7%) of our alumni work in primary care, and nearly a third (33.2%) work in primary care in medically underserved areas.
+- Of the 422 alumni whose specialty information we have, 50.1% work in primary care.
+Of the 408 whose work address we have, 59.8% work in a medically underserved area, including over one fifth (20.6%) work at a federally-designated site that specifically serves medically underserved populations.

 What is the first-time PANCE pass rate for the past five classes?